-(1) A criminal record covering a period of at least 5 years must be submitted.
-If, due to institutional restrictions, a 5-year criminal record is not obtainable, a criminal record covering as many years as possible must be submitted.

-(2) In principle, applicants/candidates must submit a criminal record issued by the state/provincial government of his/her current residence.
-However, a criminal record issued by the federal government will be accepted in the case it is easier to obtain.

-(3) Applicants/candidates who have lived in another state/province of the same country for at least 12 consecutive months during the preceding 5 years must submit a criminal record from the other state/province in addition to the criminal record issued by the state/provincial government in which he/she currently lives.
-However if the criminal record issued by the state/provincial government where the applicant/candidate lives contains criminal history information of the country as a whole, including other states/provinces, submission of additional criminal records issued by other state/provincial governments is not necessary.

-(4) Applicants/candidates who have lived in another country for at least 12 consecutive months during the preceding 5 years must submit a criminal record from that country as well.

-(5) Applicants/candidates who have lived in Japan in the preceding 5 years are not required to obtain a criminal record issued by the Japanese government.

-2) The criminal record submitted must be dated no earlier than 1 September 2024.

-3) Additionally, any changes to an applicant's physical or mental health or criminal history etc. after submitting the application may affect their eligibility of participation for the Programme and must be promptly notified to the Interview Office.
+- (1) A criminal record covering a period of at least 5 years must be submitted.
+If, due to institutional restrictions, a 5-year criminal record is not obtainable, a criminal record covering as many years as possible must be submitted. - (2) In principle, applicants/candidates must submit a criminal record issued by the state/provincial government of his/her current residence.
+However, a criminal record issued by the federal government will be accepted in the case it is easier to obtain. - (3) Applicants who have lived in another state/province of the same country for at least 12 consecutive months during the preceding 5 years must submit a criminal record from the other state/province in addition to the criminal record issued by the state/provincial government in which he/she currently lives.
+However if the criminal record issued by the state/provincial government where the applicant/candidate lives contains criminal history information of the country as a whole, including other states/provinces, submission of additional criminal records issued by other state/provincial governments is not necessary. - (4) Applicants who have lived in another country for at least 12 consecutive months during the preceding 5 years must submit a criminal record from that country as well. - (5) Applicants/candidates who have lived in Japan in the preceding 5 years are not required to obtain a criminal record issued by the Japanese government. - 2) Criminal record (and Certificate of Health) submissions must be dated no earlier than 1 September 2024. - 3) Additionally, any changes to an applicant's physical or mental health or criminal history etc. after submitting the application may affect their eligibility to participate for the Programme and must be promptly notified to the Embassy.